 Ingredients

-- Canned pumpkin puree (be sure to buy pure pumpkin puree with no added sugars)
+- Canned pumpkin puree: Be sure to buy pure pumpkin puree with no added sugars, or it can be overpoweringly sweet.

 Instructions

-Lay the second sheet of puff pastry on top and gently smooth them together, without pressing down too hard.
+- Lay the second sheet of puff pastry on top and gently press them together without pressing down too hard.

-Using a knife or pastry cutter, cut even triangles across the pastry.
-Don't worry about rough edges, as the pastry cooks and puffs up it will hide all evils!
+- Cut long, even triangles across the pastry using a knife or pastry cutter.
+Don't worry about rough edges; as the pastry cooks and puffs up, it will hide all evils!

-Roll the pumpkin nutella puff pastry croissants inwards from the wide end of the triangle at the edge of the puff pastry sheet.
-The trick is to keep them tight without putting pressure on them as it will cause the filling to squeeze out.
+- Roll the pumpkin Nutella puff pastry croissants inwards from the wide end to the point of the triangle.
+The trick is to keep them tight without putting pressure on them, as it will cause the filling to squeeze out.

 Looking for other recipes using canned pumpkin puree?
 Try this creamy sage and pumpkin tagliatelle and these spiced pumpkin cheesecake macarons.